lhartung/ZeroTierOne/README.md

 This will create the home folder for Mac, place *tap.kext* there, and set its modes correctly to enable ZeroTier One to manage it with *kextload* and *kextunload*.

+#### Snap Edition Notes

+Installing is a very simple command on any system already running snapd:

+    sudo snap install zerotier-one

+Depending on your install (core vs. not) it will reboot on finish.

+After the installation is complete we will need to run some manual commands:

+    sudo snap connect zerotier-one:network-control
+    sudo zerotier-one.zerotier-cli join 8056c2e21c000001
+    sudo zerotier-one.zerotier-cli status

+Approve your new node in ZeroTier Central!
+Welcome online!

+Note the snap connect command is necessary or you will be unable use the /dev/tun needed for the connection.

 ### Troubleshooting

 For most users, it just works.